The LifeAfter Project is a pathway to awareness.

 Proceeds from the book will help others who are struggling with the darkness of suicidal thoughts or suffering from the constant pressure of substance abuse.

-*Behind the scenes pictures, as well as select photos from the book will be posted on this site, as well as our Instagram and Twitter page.
-We encourage you to jump on board, become an advocate and follow along on Instagram and Twitter for the ride.
+The production of the book will take approximately one year.
+Behind the scenes pictures, as well as select photos from the book will be posted on this site and our social media outlets.
+We encourage you to jump on board, become an advocate and follow along on Facebook, Instagram, and Twitter for the ride.

 If you or someone you know is in need of help please call the National Suicide Prevention Lifeline @ 1-800-273-8255